-From the editorial, on how a playoff would wreck the bowl system, something he felt was one of the shining graces of college football:
+From the editorial, Hancock said a playoff would ruin the bowl system, one of the shining graces of college football:

 ...A playoff, on the other hand, would be limited to a small number of schools, and it would turn their celebratory week into a series of one-day business trips because the teams would arrive the day before the game and leave right afterward.
 If they won, they'd need to get ready for next week's game.
 That's not a bowl party — that's another game on the schedule.

 It really is a treasure.
 And also preserving the Bowl system.
 With the Bowls in college football we have something unique.
 And it's an experience the student-athletes will never, ever forget.
 They get to spend five, six, seven days in a different culture with their teammates and have a Bowl as a reward at the end of the season.
 We believe a playoff would diminish the regular season and end the Bowl system, certainly as we know it."

 Hancock admits the College Football Playoff makes college football better... but only after spending a lifetime spent telling us it would make college football worse.
 Okay.

 Hancock said the same things over and over again for years: that a playoff would ruin college football's regular season and its bowl system.
 These two points were his greatest hits, and he played them every time he got up on stage.